Colors in Spanish

 Estar verde en algo.

--¿Quién va a hacer el nuevo proyecto?¿Manuel?
+¿Quién va a hacer el nuevo proyecto?¿Manuel?

 +No, Manuel no puede.
 Está muy verde.